 - Guaranteed hire car plus.
 Churchill will provide you with a hire car if your car is damaged due to an accident or fire, or if your car has not been recovered after being stolen.

 - Legal assistance.
-Churchill will provide up to £100,000 of legal costs in the event of a legal dispute after an accident.
+Churchill will provide up to £100,000 of legal costs in the event of a legal dispute after an accident as long as there is a better than 50% chance that your claim will succeed.

 - No-claims discount protection.
-You’ll need a minimum of four years’ no-claim discount to be eligible for this cover.
+You’ll need a minimum of four years’ no-claim discount and no more than one fault claim within the past three years for all drivers combined to be eligible for this cover.

 What is my excess?